ChrisMee1/Blue-Red-Forensic/README.md

 # Blue-Red-Forensic
-An attack seen from both sides with forensic analysis Please see PDF attach
+An attack seen from both sides with forensic analysis.

+Please see PDF attach